site-prism/site_prism/README.md

 ## Supported Rubies / Browsers

-SitePrism is built and tested to work on Ruby 2.4 - 2.6.
-Ruby 2.3 (Now EOL), is supported but not tested against.
+SitePrism is built and tested to work on Ruby 2.4 - 2.7.
+Ruby 2.4 (Now EOL), is supported but this version will be removed from the Support Matrix in the coming months.
-If you are using SitePrism with Ruby 2.3 it is highly advisable to upgrade to a more modern Ruby such as 2.6 or 2.7, if for any other reason, to get a noticeable speed boost!
+If you are using SitePrism with Ruby 2.4 it is highly advisable to upgrade to a more modern Ruby such as 2.7, if for any other reason, to get a noticeable speed boost!

 SitePrism should run on all major browsers.
 The gem's integration tests are run on Chrome and Firefox.